AtesComp/pyOBDA/OBD2Device/README.md

 Not pictured:

-- `commands.py` : defines the various OBD commands, and which decoder they use
+- `CommandList.py` : defines the various OBD II commands, and which decoder they use
-- `codes.py` : stores tables of standardized values needed by `decoders.py` (mostly check-engine codes)
+- `Codes.py` : stores standardized OBD II DTC and other tables needed by `decoders.py` (mostly check-engine codes)
-- `OBDResponse.py` : defines structures/objects returned by the API in response to a query.
+- `Response.py` : defines objects returned by the API in response to a query.